An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Experiments

 This approach handles the updates in a straightforward manner.
-When a new vertex is inserted, its corresponding rectangle introduces new intersections in the current intersection graph.
-Therefore, when adding this vertex, we also determine the edges that are required to be added to the intersection graph.
-Notice that, unlike the canonical vertex update operation defined in the literature, where the adjacencies of the new vertex are part of the dynamic update, here, we actually need to figure out the neighborhood of a vertex.
-This is done by iterating over each vertex and checking whether its corresponding rectangle is overlapping with the newly inserted rectangle.
-Thus, it takes $O(n)$ time to obtain the neighborhood of this vertex.
-If the newly inserted rectangle has no intersection with any rectangle from the current solution, then we simply add its vertex to the solution; otherwise, we ignore it.
+In order to add a new square, we first insert its center point into the dynamic orthogonal range query data structure and add a new vertex in the intersection graph.
+When a new vertex is inserted, its corresponding square may introduce new intersections.
+Therefore, when adding a vertex, we also determine the edges that are required to be added to the intersection graph.
+Notice that unlike the canonical vertex update operation defined in the literature, where the adjacencies of the new vertex are part of the dynamic update, here, we actually need to figure out the neighborhood of a vertex.
+Let $s_x$ be the square to add and let $v_x$ be its corresponding vertex, which is added to the intersection graph.
+In order to find all squares that overlap $s_x$, we query the orthogonal range tree with $s^2_x$.
+This output-sensitive operation takes $O(\log\,n +\deg(v))$ time, where $\deg(v)$ is the size of neighborhood of this newly added vertex $v$.
+If the newly inserted square has no intersection with any square from the current solution, then we simply add its vertex to the solution; otherwise, we ignore it.
 Finally, we update the counters.
-If a vertex is deleted, we update the intersection graph by deleting its corresponding rectangle.
+If a vertex is deleted, we update the orthogonal range query structure and the intersection graph by deleting its corresponding center point and vertex, respectively.
 If the deleted vertex was in the solution, then we decrease the counters of its neighbors by $1$.
 Once the counter of a vertex is updated to $0$, we add this vertex into the solution.
-Both the insertion (after computing $N(v)$) and deletion operation for a vertex $v$ take $O(\deg(v))$ time each to update the intersection graph and the \textsc{MIS} solution.
+Both the insertion (after computing $N(v)$) and deletion operation for a vertex $v$ take $O(\deg(v))$ time each to update the intersection graph and the \indset solution.
+By maintaining the conflict graph in an adjacency list, the space requirement of this implemented approach is $O(n^2)$.